xl-s/ShallowLearning/report.md

 ## 3. Results
-- [x] Subplot on the validation set with ground truth, predicted labels + all performance metrics used
-- [x] Discuss if we expected that COVID_NON-COVID was harder than INFECTED_NOT-INFECTED, why?
-- [x] Would it be better to have high overall accuracy or low true negatives / false positive rates?
-Why?
-(2.4.1)
-- [x] Does the model seem to replicate how doctors diagnose infections based on x-rays?
-- [ ] (Bonus) Show typical samples of failures and discuss what might be the reason?
-- [x] Feature maps

 ### 3.1 Validation Set Performance

 The diagram below shows the performance of the two-part binary classifier on the validation set.
 As we incorporated sensitivity into the model selection, it was able to achieve 100% sensitivity with the tradeoff of a relatively lower accuracy.
 All misclassifications came from either a normal case being classified as infected, or a infected non-covid case being classified as a covid case.